yannxou/RefaceCPLiveControl/README.md

 * Press and release the key to toggle the Metronome.
 * Press and hold + D to Tap Tempo.
+* Press and hold + F to decrease the clip trigger quantization.
+* Press and hold + F# to reset the clip trigger quantization to 1 bar.
+* Press and hold + G to increase the clip trigger quantization.

 #### G ⏐ *Loop actions*